+- Created application categories.

-- Created categories for executable files. - Configured Application Control using the categories. - Applied the rules of Application Control in operation mode.
+- Configured Application Control using the application categories.

+Results

-When the scenario is complete, startup of executable files on managed devices is controlled.
-The users can run only those executable files that are allowed in your organization and cannot run executable files that are prohibited in your organization.
+When the scenario is complete, applications startup on managed devices is controlled.
+The users can start only those applications that are allowed in your organization and cannot start applications that are prohibited in your organization.

-For detailed information about Application Control, refer to the Kaspersky Endpoint Security for Linux HelpII and Kaspersky Endpoint Security for Windows HelpII.
+For detailed information about Application Control, refer to the Kaspersky Endpoint Security for Linux Help.